 PREPARING PEOPLE TO LEAD EXTRAORDINARY LIVES

-Loyola’s Engineering Science program offers you a chance to study engineering at a nationally ranked Jesuit university in the world-class city of Chicago.
+Loyola’s Engineering Science programs offer you a chanceto study Engineering at a nationally ranked Jesuit university in the world-class city of Chicago.

 Engineering Science specializations